-Wildlife rehabilitators are individuals, veterinarians and organizations that have been granted Wildlife Rehabilitation permits in accordance with 321 CMR 2.13.
+Wildlife rehabilitators are individuals, veterinarians, and organizations that have been granted Wildlife Rehabilitation permits in accordance with 321 CMR 2.13.
 Individuals with Massachusetts state wildlife rehabilitation permits may legally possess and treat birds, mammals, reptiles and amphibians with the exception of white-tailed deer, moose, black bear, venomous snakes, and endangered or threatened species.

 Rehabilitators may not charge fees for their services, but will gratefully accept donations to help defray their costs.
 Only people who are licensed rehabilitators, or veterinarians who occasionally treat wildlife on an emergency basis, may legally care for wildlife.

 Anyone interested in becoming a licensed wildlife rehabilitator is encouraged to volunteer with an established rehabilitator to gain an understanding of the time and commitment involved, as well as to gain knowledge of the skills and techniques required.

 A statewide association, Wildlife Rehabilitators Association of Massachusetts (WRAM, Inc.), hosts meetings and provides a network for member wildlife rehabilitators.
 WRAM is a non-profit organization that has been committed to the professionalism of Wildlife Rehabilitation in Massachusetts since 1992.

 Finding a Sick or Injured Animal

 If you find a sick or injured animal, it is important to locate a licensed rehabilitator.
 Licensed rehabilitators will provide care with the ultimate goal of release back into the wild.

 Many rehabilitators specialize in caring for certain types of wildlife, such as songbirds or small mammals; however, a wildlife rehabilitation permit allows permittees to accept all authorized wildlife.

 Call the rehabilitator first to find out what he or she generally accepts for wildlife species before you try to capture or transport an animal for care.
 Rehabilitators are usually unable to respond to pick-up injured wildlife, but they will provide advice on the best procedures for safely collecting the animal and will offer directions to their facility.
 Veterinarians are legally allowed to provide emergency medical services for injured wildlife, but should then turn an animal over to a licensed rehabilitator for further care until the animal is ready for release.
-Some veterinarians are also rehabilitators and they are noted in the Wildlife Rehabilitators list.
+Some veterinarians are also rehabilitators and are noted in the list of wildlife rehabilitators.

 Finding Young Animals or Birds